Syria refugees brave mines, machineguns to reach Turkish sanctuary

 "Behind the tents there are army machinegun positions.
 If Assad lets the people escape you would see hundreds of thousands of Syrians here," said Mohammad Hijazi, who was elected as a representative of refugees in Boynuyogun camp, one of several camps Turkish authorities set up right on the border.

 "Every time the regime is given a deadline it is a catastrophe.
-Assad interprets it as a licence for unlimited killing and another deadline is set," Hijazi said.
+Assad interprets it as a license for unlimited killing and another deadline is set," Hijazi said.

 (Writing by Ralph Boulton; Editing by Angus MacSwan)